LiamSosinsky/azure-docs/articles/best-practices-availability-paired-regions.md

 ms.custom: references_regions
 ---

-# Business continuity and disaster recovery (BCDR): Azure Paired Regions
+# Ensure application resiliency using Azure regional pairing

 ## What are paired regions?